Machine API Overview

 • domain and DNS management, including richer domain-manager email and SSL routes

-• billing helpers plus credit-transaction, billing-overview, and crypto-funding-intent reads/writes
+• billing helpers plus credit-transaction, billing-overview, crypto-funding-intent, and distributor-charge reads/writes

 • monitoring reads for machine observers and anomaly-detection automations